lauren-alexandra/basin-inflow-dnn/README.md

 ![beaver-conservation-release](https://github.com/lauren-alexandra/basin-inflow-lstm/assets/56773938/b737c1dc-9293-4688-b2bf-0ceb142804ab)

 *Note*.
 The California Department of Fish and Wildlife released a family of seven beavers into Plumas County, in a location that is known to the tribal community as Tásmam Koyóm.
+CDFW database.
+Copyright 2024 by the State of California.

-The state frequently issues executive orders to manage hydroclimate variability, but more substantial planning, practices, regulations, policies, and infrastructure are required to meet current and future water challenges.
+In summary, the state frequently issues executive orders to manage hydroclimate variability, but more substantial planning, practices, regulations, policies, and infrastructure are required to meet current and future water challenges.

 #### References